Fallen Tree at Cedar College and now lies & withdrawing help (part3)

 Fallen tree number 21

-Understandably, I was angry.
-It appeared that the school ignored the advice of the 2nd arborist, and made a decision to keep the tree.
-Did they also ignore the recommendations of the 1st arborist?
-The total maintenance cost of fallen tree 21 was $2,640!
+Understandably, I was angry, as the school ignored the advice of the 2nd arborist and made a decision to keep the tree.

 The TV interview.